 The three main varieties of tea (green, oolong, and black tea) are made from the same plant, Camellia sinensis.
-The difference in their colors, tastes and properties come from how and where they’re grown.
-Herbal teas come from a variety of plants and are actually not truly ‘Teas’, but considered herbal infusions.
+The difference in their colors, tastes, and properties come from how and where they’re grown.
+Herbal teas come from a variety of plants and are not truly ‘Teas’, but herbal infusions.

 Medicinal Uses Of Different Teas